roytang/blog/content/posts/2008/05/regionals-2008.md

 He drops a land, go.

 I draw a third Llanowar.
 I play Imperious Perfect using the forest and two llanowars.
 I swing with Vanquisher for four.
 He drops to thirteen.
 Go.
-He plays the fourth land, and if he plays Wrath, I&#8217;m basically done.
-He looks over his hand and I know he doesn&#8217;t have the Wrath.
+He plays the fourth land, and if he plays Wrath, I&'m basically done.
+He looks over his hand and I know he doesn&'t have the Wrath.
 He plays Mwonvuli Acid Moss, taking away my only land.
 (I suppose he boarded them in to slow-down me getting to Overrun mana).
 He searches his library before finally settling on Highland Weald.
-He&#8217;s looking at ten damage next turn, so the Wealed optimizes his chance of topdecking either Wrath, Firespout, or Glittering Wish to get Firespout.
+He&'s looking at ten damage next turn, so the Wealed optimizes his chance of topdecking either Wrath, Firespout, or Glittering Wish to get Firespout.

 _